timbru/draft-sidrops-publication-server-bcp/draft-timbru-sidrops-publication-server-bcp-00.md

-As a result, when using a load-balancing setup, care SHOULD be taken to ensure that RPs that make multiple subsequent requests receive content from the same node.
+As a result, when using a load-balancing setup, care SHOULD be taken to ensure that RPs that make multiple subsequent requests receive content from the same node (e.g. consistent hashing).
 This way, clients view the timeline on one node where the referenced snapshot and delta files are available.
 Alternatively, publication infrastructure SHOULD ensure a particular ordering of the visibility of the snapshot plus delta and notification file.
 All nodes should receive the new snapshot and delta files before any node receives the new notification file.

+When using a load-balancing setup with multiple backends, each backend MUST provide a consistent view and MUST update more frequently than the typical refresh rate for rsync repositories used by RPs.
+When these conditions hold, RPs observe the same RRDP session with the serial monotonically increasing.
+If this is violated, RRDP behaviour will degrade; RPs will download the snapshot to re-sync if they observe a regression of the serial.

+## L4 load-balancing

+If an RRDP repository uses L4 load-balancing, some load-balancer implementations will keep connections to a node in the pool that is no longer active (e.g. disabled because of maintenance).
+Due to HTTP keepalive, requests from an RP (or CDN) may continue to use the disabled node for an extended period.
+This issue is especially prominent with CDNs that use HTTP proxies internally when connecting to the origin while also load-balancing over multiple proxies.
+As a result, some requests may use a connection to the disabled server and retrieve stale content, while other connections load data from another server.
+Depending on the exact configuration – for example, nodes behind the LB may have different RRDP sessions – this can lead to an inconsistent RRDP repository.

+Because of this issue, we RECOMMEND to (1) limit HTTP keepalive to a short period on the webservers in the pool and (2) limit the number of HTTP requests per connection.
+When applying these recommendations, this issue is limited (and effectively less impactful when using a CDN due to caching) to a fail-over between RRDP sessions, where clients also risk reading a notification file for which some of the content is unavailable.

 # Rsync Repository